 Despite employing hundreds of CPAs, this firm hadn’t grown for several years.
 The marketing process they had in place was now producing marginal success.
 Ten months before my work with this organization, 5 of the key players on the 12 person marketing team had retired, and five new people joined.

 A Managing Partner from the firm contacted me.
 During our initial discussion, he described the political rift that existed within the marketing team.
 The team had two factions: the long-term employees and the five new people.
-Their infighting was partially responsible for the company’led to a decrease in new customer acquisition.
+Their infighting was partially responsible for a decrease in new customer acquisition.
 His goal for the intervention was an effectively functioning marketing team and increased growth for the firm.

 After individual interviews, and observing the team in action, the following issues were identified: